Xuhpclab/drcctprof-docs/source/apis.rst

 .. note::

-   After the initialization, you could call the function ``drcctlib_exit(void)`` before the client stops running to clean DrCCTProf.
+   After the initialization, you could call the function ``drcctlib_exit(void)`` before the client stops running to clean up DrCCTProf.

 We also provide an init API that can register more events callback functions: